sarabepu/mongoExplorer/README.md

 - list the databases available
-- list the collections of a database
+- list the collections of a db
+- special feature: Select the number of documents ou want to see in a collection
-- list the first 20 documents of a collection ordered by time.
+- list the first n documents of a collection ordered by time.

 ## Deployment